Summary

 Overview

 Modern Web Design usually has two pages: long-read articles and web pages.
-If you read a long text, such as news, blog post, or any other long-read content that usually takes the whole sheet width and height, it is an Article.
+It is an article if you read a long text, such as news, blog posts, or any other long-read content that usually takes the whole sheet width and height.

 Video Lesson